 I started out playing old folk songs in 1968.
 I learned them from a book, learned how to finger pick, and have played consistently since then.
 I love making music.
 I love to create something that others would enjoy hearing.
 These days I spend a lot of time not playing anyone else' music.
 For me other peoples music is more difficult as I find myself constantly comparing to the original, and I'm never quite as good.
 I dabble in blues, ambient, folk and rock.
+That all said I seem drawn to ambient, electronic, experimental these days.

 Music to me is like all forms of art in it is a point of expression.
 The fun part is there are so many styles to present ideas, feelings, philosophy that I don't think we can run out of things to say and ways to say it.
 It gives me a way to say when words fail me.